Master of Science in Aging & Health

 Students will receive:

-- Thorough, scientifically-grounded training in theory, policy, and research in gerontology
+- Thorough, scientifically-grounded training in theory, research, and policy in gerontology

-- Hands-on experience through an individualized and supervised field internship
+- Hands-on experience through an individualized and supervised internship or capstone project

 - Opportunities to interact with professionals in the field of aging through research experiences and informal mentoring